AlibabaCloudDocs/cms/intl.en-US/Custom monitoring/View monitoring data.md

 # View monitoring data

-After you use the custom monitoring feature to report monitoring data to Cloud Monitor, you can view the monitoring data in monitoring charts in the Cloud Monitor console.
+After you use the custom monitoring feature to report monitoring data to Cloud Monitor, you can view the monitoring data in Cloud Monitor.

 A custom monitoring chart is added.
 For more information, see [Add a custom monitoring chart](/intl.en-US/Custom monitoring/Add a custom monitoring chart.md).